-The perfect grilling side dish.
 These delicious grilled baby potatoes are crispy and slightly charred.
-So simple and easy with no precooking, they will become a standard at your house.
+The perfect grilling side dish that is so simple and easy with no precooking, they will become a standard on your grill.

-Summer is here and along with it comes grilling season.
+Summer is here, and along with it comes grilling season.
 I have lots of meat recipes.
 After all, we are a "meatasaurus" household.
-But the questions is always, what do we have with that?
-It is a never ending attempt to avoid the "bag-o-chips."
-We do lots of veggies, some salads, but a convenient side dishes has escaped us.
-Until now.
+But the question is always, what do we have with that?
+It is a never-ending attempt to avoid the "bag-o-chips."
+We do lots of veggies, some salads, but convenient side dishes has escaped us until now.

 Next size.
 You may think they are small already, but not small enough.
 You are trying to get the center of the piece to cook while not burning the outside all in a reasonable time.
 I want the size to be no more than 3/8 inch of any part of the potato to the outside of the piece.
 It might be round; it might be a disk, and more commonly a half of a circle.
 If this distance is more, the center may not get done.

 Final note.
-A done baked potato is about 210 degrees internal temperature.
+A done potato is about 210° internal temperature.
 You want that creamy inside with no crunch.
-To me, 210 is the target temperature but 205 is the minimum and less than 200 is just not acceptable.
+To me, 210° is the target temperature, but 205° is OK, and less than 200° is just not acceptable.

 Do you want more recipes from 101 Cooking for Two?
 Sign up for the newsletter and get all posts delivered straight to your inbox!